jerome192/Networking-Fundamentals/http-https.md

 HTTP is stateless.

-Each request is independent.
+Each request is treated independently.

 ---

 ## What is HTTPS?

-HTTPS is HTTP secured with encryption.
+HTTPS is the secure version of HTTP.

 Default port: